-Camshaft Position “A” – Timing Over-Advanced or System Performance (Bank 1)
+P0011 – Camshaft Position A – Timing Over-Advanced or System Performance (Bank 1)

 What Does the P0011 Code Mean?

-The P0011 code indicates that the engine control module (ECM) noticed the bank 1 intake camshaft is further than where it was commanded to be.
-Nissan vehicles can have a different meaning from the P0011 code.
+The P0011 code means that the engine control module (ECM) received information that the bank 1 intake camshaft has progressed further than where it is supposed to be.
+While this is a generic code used by many automakers, the Nissan models tend to have a different meaning.